-The central hall must remain suitable for other activities such as an opening or event.
-There was also a desire to restate the original architecture of the 19th-century building.
-That is why we have used our design to leave the large central space open and to remove all the panels in front of the windows so that daylight can once again flow freely into the hall.
-The monumental bisj poles from Papua New Guinea are sometimes up to 5 meters long.
-They can be shown nowhere else in the building but here.
-We mounted them at height, on the columns of the large trusses where they now give the hall a magical feel.
+The central hall needed to remain accessible for other activities such as openings and events.
+There was also the ambition to restore the original architecture of the 19th century building.
+As such, our design leaves the large central space open and removes all the panels in front of the windows to bring daylight back into the hall.
+The monumental bisj poles from Papua New Guinea can only be shown here in the central hall due to their large size (some are up to five meters long).
+We mounted them at an elevated position on the columns at the base of the large arches where they now give the hall a magical feel.

 Tropenmuseum, Amsterdam (NL)

-Things That Matter is a permanent exhibition in the large central hall of the Tropenmuseum about important things and the importance of things: objects of great personal significance that are at the same time closely linked to social issues of today, such as migration and ancestry.
-Based on ten questions, objects from the museum’s collection are shown.
-For each someone – from the Netherlands or far beyond – shares his or her personal story.
-For example, Jörgen Raymann talks about the different religions within his family and activist Kathy Jetnil-Kijiner expresses her concerns about rising sea levels and the effect it will have on her culture.
+Located in the vast central hall of the Tropenmuseum, Things That Matter is a permanent exhibition about important things and the importance of things; objects of great personal significance that are, at the same time, closely linked to contemporary social issues such as migration and ancestry.
+Objects from the museum’s collection are displayed according to ten questions.
+For each question someone – from the Netherlands or far beyond – shares his or her personal story.
+For example, Jörgen Raymann discusses the different religions within his family and activist Kathy Jetnil-Kijiner expresses her concerns about rising sea levels and how it will affect her culture.

-Under the existing arcades on two sides of the hall, we have designed spatial installations of different sizes that are completely separate from the architecture of the building.
-Upon entering these boxes you step into a different world each time.
-With always a different atmosphere, setting and collection and encounter with a person and his or her story.
-On the outside are large light boxes of a large number of Dutch people, where you can listen to their stories on the same subject.
+Under the existing arcades on both sides of the hall, we have designed different sized installations housed inside freestanding boxes.
+When you enter inside each box, it feels like a different world, each with a different atmosphere, setting, and collection, and a new encounter with a person and his or her story.
+On the outside are illuminated oversized photographs of different Dutch people; you can listen to their stories about the same subject.

 For many people the interpretation of their faith is a personal matter.
-They choose from which religions they adopt elements.
-In search of profoundness, connection and inspiration, more and more people mix elements from different spiritual traditions.
-Rituals are more important than dogmas.
+They decide themselves which religions they want to ‘borrow’ elements from.
+In search of profoundness, connection, and inspiration, more and more people combine elements from different spiritual traditions.
+As such rituals are more important than dogmas.
 Here Jörgen Raymann talks about different religions within his family.

-Here you will find numerous examples of cultural appropriation: using elements from another culture for your own purposes or profit.
-Symbols, clothing, hairstyle, dance, music or language.
-Give your opinion on actions of people that sparked debate.
+Here you will find many examples of cultural appropriation.
+It’s about borrowing elements from another culture such as symbols, clothing, hairstyles, dance, music or language for your own purposes or profit.
+Give your opinion about instances of cultural appropriation that have sparked debate.

-Doctors and specialists are increasingly capable of solving fertility problems.
+Doctors and specialists are increasingly skilled at solving fertility issues.
 Yet not everyone who wishes to have children succeeds.
-That is why there are rituals, customs and objects all over the world to help create new life.
+That is why there are rituals, customs, and objects all over the world to help create new life.